CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 1. **Set Up AI Project and Perform Chat Completion from VS Code:** In this hands-on lab will guide you through setting up the environment for building AI Agents.
 You will begin by configuring an AI Project in Microsoft Foundry, deploying a Large Language Model (LLM) and embedding models.
 Next, you will connect Visual Studio Code to the AI Project and perform a chat completion call to validate the setup, ensuring seamless integration and functionality.

 2. **Build a Simple AI Agent:** In this hands-on lab, you will be introduced to AI Agents in Azure and learn how to build a simple AI Agent.
-You will create an agent that generates a bar chart comparing health benefit plans, leveraging AI capabilities to process data and visualize insights effectively.
+You will create an agent that generates a bar chart comparing health benefit plans, leveraging AI capabilities to process data and visualise insights effectively.

 3. **Build a RAG Agent:** In this hands-on lab, you will build an AI Agent that performs Retrieval Augmented Generation (RAG) on health plan documents.
 You will leverage Azure AI Search as the vector database to store embeddings, enabling the agent to retrieve relevant information and generate accurate responses based on the document content.